superb-dev/wallet-fastapi-dynamodb/README.md

  - ACID transactions

 Like most NoSQL databases the DynamoDB is almost schema-less.
-This means that we do not need to define a strict schema for our tables but rather just define the primary key and indexes.
+This means that we do not need to define a strict schema for the table but rather just define the primary key and indexes.

 ```mermaid
 classDiagram